yakconsulting/spidersoftdev.github.io/content/posts/2016-08-21-powerdns-with-sqlite-backend-as-a-slave-for-bind.md

----
+_---
 title: powerDNS with SQLite backend as a slave for BIND
 author: admin
 type: post
 date: 2016-08-21T07:01:15+00:00
+modified: 2024-08-04T14:30:00+01:00
 url: /2016/powerdns-with-sqlite-backend-as-a-slave-for-bind/

-dsq_thread_id:
-  - 5575959728
 categories:
   - DevOps
 tags:
-  - config
   - dns
-  - pdns
   - sqlite3

 ---
-(powerDNS)[https://www.powerdns.com] it&#8217;s a great alternative for huge and bulky BIND server.
+(powerDNS)[https://www.powerdns.com] it&#8217;s a great alternative for large and complex BIND setup.
 Light footprint, and quick setup made that server as my obvious choice for slave server for primary BIND server.
 So let&#8217;s config begins:

 <!--more-->